donkirkby/four-letter-blocks/docs/construct_your_own.md

 bigger than 15x15 becomes too frustrating to solve.
 It takes too long to find a piece with the right clue number.

+I recommend you use the statistics window to check the following things when you finish laying out the black squares, or blocks:
+* total cells is a multiple of four
+* no two-letter words
+* no underchecked cells
+* not too many overchecked cells (a few are fine to build solid areas of words, but too many will make the grid hard to fill)

 #### Advanced Construction
 I found the basic features of Qxw builder were good enough for the smaller grids, but I kept getting stuck when I tried to construct a 15x15 grid with